tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 * The `customer_id` column in both the `customer_email` and `customer_phone` tables are designed to contain the same `customer_id` data in the `customer` table.
 This is due to the foreign key relationship in which the `customer_id` of the `customer` table is linked.

-* SQL will throw an error if an attempt is made to change an `customer_id` in one table but not the other.
+* SQL will throw an error if an attempt is made to change a `customer_id` in one table but not the other.

 * Foreign key columns need to be named appropriately in order to clarify the data they are referring to.